-Do not forget to prepare bugs tracking system and additional dashboards if the team needs them.
+Do not forget to prepare a bugs tracking system and additional dashboards if the team needs them.

 Is really everything visible?
 All the work should be pinned to the Kanban board.
-There should be no work in emails, excel files or another task management tools.
+There should be no work in emails, excel files, or other task management tools.

 What has been done, what should be done, what should be started, what takes longer than estimated, what is a blocker, where blockers were removed already, which tasks are waiting for somebody?